Reviewed September 2020

 Could anything cause my Mirena coil to be ineffective?

-When inserted correctly, the Mirena coil is 99% effective at preventing pregnancy, and is therefore one of the most effective forms of contraception available in England.1 Once inserted, it lasts for five years, although there are some very rare instances when it may not be effective for that full length of time.
+When inserted correctly, the Mirena coil is 99% effective at preventing pregnancy,1 and is therefore one of the most effective forms of contraception available in England.
+Once inserted, it lasts for five years, although there are some very rare instances when it may not be effective for that full length of time.

-The risk of complete expulsion is 1 in 20, and is most likely to occur in the first three months of insertion, as the womb reacts to this ‘foreign’ object by contracting more forcefully and pushing the coil out.4 Women who have heavy or painful periods, or who have never conceived before, are at greater risk of this happening, although the exact reason for this is not clear.
+The risk of complete expulsion is 1 in 20, and is most likely to occur in the first three months of insertion,4 as the womb reacts to this “foreign” object by contracting more forcefully and pushing the coil out.
+Women aged 14-195 and those who have heavy or painful periods6 are at greater risk of this happening, although the exact reason for this is not clear.
 It is likely that women who have heavy periods are more likely to dislodge the Mirena due to shedding from the lining and causing the Mirena to move, if it wasn’t lodged well in the first place.

-Due to any of the above reasons, the Mirena coil may fail to work effectively and you are at risk of pregnancy.
+Due to any of the above reasons, the Mirena coil may fail to work effectively, meaning that you would be at risk of pregnancy.
 If pregnancy does occur, there is a slightly increased risk that the fertilised egg will implant somewhere other than the womb lining, known as an ectopic pregnancy.
 This is because the progesterone in the Mirena slows down the passage of the egg through the Fallopian tube, making it more likely to stop and implant there instead of the womb.

 Symptoms that may suggest your Mirena is no longer working as it should